-The budget included in these financial statements represents the original budget and amendments/additional allocations approved by the Board of Directors.
+The budgets included in these financial statements represents the original budget and amendments/additional allocations approved by the Governing Board.
 The budgetary basis is the modified accrual basis of accounting.
 Various reclassifications have been made to the actual amounts to conform to classifications included in the approved budgets.